 All new applicants (including transfer applicants) seeking MPA admission must supply the following credentials:

-- Official transcripts indicating that applicants have completed a bachelor’s degree.
-Transcripts of international students must be submitted in English, and any translation of transcripts certified.
+- Official Undergraduate Transcripts confirming bachelor’s degree – Transcripts of international students must be submitted in English, and any translation of transcripts certified.

 Students who were previously enrolled in the Master of Public Administration program at Kentucky State University and who wish to resume enrollment after not attending for two or more years, and students returning from suspension must provide the following: